FAR -- Part 28

 (5) Any other cause affecting responsibility as a surety of such serious and compelling nature as may be determined to warrant exclusion.

-(c) An individual surety excluded pursuant to this subsection shall be included in the System for Award Management Exclusions.
-(See 9.404.)
+(c) An individual surety excluded pursuant to this subsection shall be entered as an exclusion in the System for Award Management (see 9.404).

-(d) Contracting officers shall not accept the bonds of individual sureties whose names appear in the System for Award Management Exclusions (see 9.404) unless the acquiring agency’s head or a designee states in writing the compelling reasons justifying acceptance.
+(d) Contracting officers shall not accept the bonds of individual sureties whose names appear in an active exclusion record in the System for Award Management (see 9.404) unless the acquiring agency’s head or a designee states in writing the compelling reasons justifying acceptance.

 (e) An exclusion of an individual surety under this subsection will also preclude such party from acting as a contractor in accordance with Subpart 9.4.